• blogangle-right

 • Have a plan in place for vendor service failures: Be proactive by documenting what areas of the business would be affected in the event of a vendor service failure.
 Create an internal response plan for each vendor and assign specific roles to your vendor management team.

-• Have a dedicated vendor manager: When creating your vendor management team, it can be helpful to assign a specific vendor manager for each of your vendors.
+• Have a dedicated vendor manager: When creating your vendor management team, it can be helpful to assign a specific vendor manager for each of your IT vendors.

 • Hold all vendors to the same standards: While vendors posing a critical risk often take up the majority of vendor management efforts, it’s important that all vendors are required to follow the same set of requirements and uphold the same expectations.